slobentanzer/integrative-transcriptomics/README.md

 + working_data is a directory for intermediate data
 + GO.R is a source script for topGO analysis
 + supplement_to_xlsx.R was used to create supplementary CSVs (in spite of the name)
+##### Disclaimer
+The database is still in prototype stage and not ready for release.
+It is not included in this repository.